Title Insurance for Your Peace of Mind

-The biggest investment you will make in your life will probably be purchasing a home.
-So before you close, you need to know that nobody else can claim the property.
+The biggest investment you will make in your life will likely be the purchase of a home.
+So before you close, you need to be sure that that nobody else has a claim to the property.

 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title company performs an extensive search on the title history of the property.
-Through its research, the title insurance company can almost always find any title problems that may arise and have these problems cleared-up prior to closing.
+The title insurance company performs an extensive search on the title history of the property.
+Through its research, the title insurance company can usually identify any title problems that may arise and clear up these problems before you close on the property.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+In this case, the title company will defend your title at no expense to you.

 America's Money Source can answer questions about title insurance and many others.
-Give us a call: (407) 898-7559.
+Call us at (407) 898-7559.

 Got a Question?